Shopify/polaris/polaris.shopify.com/content/components/navigation/tabs.md

   - fileName: tabs-with-custom-disclosure.tsx
     title: With custom disclosure
     description: Use to provide information about the popover contents
-  - fileName: tabs-with-actions.tsx
-    title: With actions
-    description: Use when actions need to be performed on a tab.
 ---

 ## Best practices